- GW Home

 GW Knowledge in Action Career Internship Fund

-The GW Career Services Council established the Knowledge in Action Career Internship Fund to encourage GW students to pursue high-quality, necessarily unpaid internships that foster their career exploration and enhance their academic program, while reducing the financial challenges associated with unpaid internships.
+The GW Career Services Council established the Knowledge in Action Career Internship Fund (KACIF) to encourage GW students to pursue high-quality, necessarily unpaid internships that foster their career exploration and enhance their academic program, while reducing the financial challenges associated with unpaid internships.

-Made possible through the generous support of alumni and parents, this highly competitive program provides grants ranging from $1,000 to $3,000 to GW undergraduate and graduate students pursuing internships that are necessarily unpaid.
+Made possible through the generous support of alumni and parents, this highly competitive program provides grants ranging up to $3,000 to GW undergraduate and graduate students pursuing internships that are necessarily unpaid.
 Necessarily unpaid internships are typically those with non-profit, governmental, educational, and non-governmental organizations that genuinely lack the financial resources to pay salaries or wages to their interns.
 Please refer to the Internship Eligibility section for more details.

 The Career Services Council believes the financial support provided by the fund will make a significant difference in the lives of GW students, just as the students will make a significant difference in the world and through their work with the organizations at which they intern.

-Spring 2014 Application, Evaluation, & Notification Timeline
+Summer 2015 Application, Evaluation, & Notification Timeline: COMING SOON

 - Are all majors/degree programs eligible?